-For the 2015-16 school year, applications are currently being reviewed on a rolling and space-available basis.
+For the 2015-16 school year, applications are reviewed on a rolling and space-available basis.

-The timeline for admission for the 2016-17 school year
+The timeline for admission for the 2017-18 school year is:

 All prospective students are welcome to visit Berkshire Waldorf High School for a one or two day visit.
 Students may choose to visit prior to formally applying or as part of the overall admissions process.

 To begin the application process, please complete and submit the following documents directly to Berkshire Waldorf High School: